Unlocking the Hidden Job Market: Your Key to Landing Your Next Role

 Leverage Employee Referrals

 Employee referrals can be your golden ticket to bypass the traditional hiring process.
-Companies often give priority to referrals because they trust that an internal employee wouldn’t recommend a candidawouldn'tsn’t up to the job.
+Companies often give priority to referrals because they trust that an internal employee wouldn’t recommend a candidate who isn’t up to the job.
 Employee referrals can help you avoid being lost in a sea of 200+ applicants who never make it past the initial ATS screening.

 Volunteer

 Make sure your volunteer work aligns with your career aspirations.
-For example, if you want to break into graphic design, volunteer to create promotional materials for a charity, not to make phone calls to donors.
+For example, if you want to break into graphic design, volunteer to create promotional materials for a charity, rather than making phone calls to donors.
 While both roles are valuable, one will help you build your professional portfolio and the other won’t.

 Be Strategic in Your Job Search